 Both of my girls enjoy digging through bins of interesting rocks at the rock collector’s tent, and have gotten geodes for $1 each, which the booth owner gladly split open for them, much to their delight.

 Some weekends, you’ll find entertainers that make the beat go on with live music during the day.
-The Market often coincides with other Downtown Lakeland events, such Spring Obsession (the Lakeland Rotary Club’s annual gardening event), the Polk Museum of Art’s Art Crawl, or the Explorations V Children’s Festival, giving you even more to enjoy while you’re in the area.
+The Market often coincides with other events in the downtown area of Lakeland, such Spring Obsession (the Lakeland Rotary Club’s annual gardening event), or the Polk Museum of Art’s Art Crawl, giving you even more to enjoy while you’re in the area.
 (Tip: Check Lakeland Mom’s Calendar often for these events so you don’t miss out!

 Buying Local & Shopping Small